AndyLPK247/pyohio-2019-web-ui-testing/README.md

 ## Branching

 The `master` branch contains the code for the tutorial's starting point.
-In the `master` branch, the project is basically empty.
+The project is basically empty in the `master` branch.

 The `example/*` branches contain the completed code for each tutorial chapter.
 The name and number of each branch corresponds to the chapter.